Magnetic atoms with a large electric dipole moment

 We perform direct excitation from \gket\ to the opposite-parity doublet in electric fields up to 150 kV/cm.
 Using several mJ of pulsed, narrowband radiation of the PDA in a 2 mm diameter beam, propagating perpendicular to the atomic beam and polarized parallel to the applied electric field, we prepare electronically excited atoms in specific $M$-levels.
 Upon leaving the high electric field region, the atoms in $M$-levels that are down-shifted from $E_a$ go adiabatically over to the field-free \aket\ state and live long enough to reach the ionization detection region.
 Atoms can equally well be prepared in $M$-levels that are up-shifted from $E_b$, but this process is more difficult to observe as most of these atoms radiatively decay before reaching the detection region.
 We observe AC Stark-shifting and -broadening of lines when exciting from \gket\ to Stark-components that are up-shifted from \bket.
 This is attributed to the near-resonance of the frequency of the PDA with a transition from these levels to \dket\ (see Fig.~\ref{Fig_ExperimentalDetails}(b)).

-The excitation spectrum from \gket\ to the (down-shifted) $M$-components of \aket, recorded in an electric field of 148.5 kV/cm, is shown for $^{164}$Dy in Fig.~\ref{Fig_StarkJ10}.
-The approximate 0.007-0.010 cm$^{-1}$ width of the lines is mainly determined by the bandwidth of the excitation laser.
-Their frequency shifts are almost exclusively determined by the Stark-interaction of \aket\ and \bket.
+The excitation spectrum from \gket\ to \aket\ at large electric fields is shown in Fig.~\ref{Fig_StarkJ10}.
+The approximate 0.007-0.010 cm$^{-1}$ width of the lines in Fig.~\ref{Fig_StarkJ10} is mainly determined by the bandwidth of the excitation laser.
+As the electric field is increased, the M-components of \aket\ are more and more down-shifted with respect to their zero-field energy $E_a$.
+The frequency shifts are almost exclusively determined by the Stark-interaction of \aket\ and \bket and clearly show a linear Stark shift in the large electric field limit.
 Using Eq.
 (1), we can unambiguously determine the $M$ quantum number for the observed spectral lines.
+In our electric field configuration, the lower the M-component, the larger the Stark shift.
 The induced electric dipole moment $\mu (M)$ for the $M$-levels is approaching the limiting value for $\mathcal{E} \rightarrow \infty$, i.e. $\mu (M) = \sqrt{(100-M^2)/3990} \cdot \mu_\text{TDM}$, and is above 1.0 D for $M \leq$4.

 The intensity of the lines in the spectrum shown in Fig.~\ref{Fig_StarkJ10} is almost exclusively determined by the Stark-interaction between \bket\ and \cket.
 This interaction mixes a fraction that is proportional to $M \cdot \mu^{\prime}_\text{TDM}\mathcal{E}/\Delta E^{\prime}$ of the wavefunction of \cket\ into \bket.
 As the laser polarization is parallel to the applied electric field, the $M$-dependence of the intensity of the electric dipole allowed \cket $\leftarrow$\gket\ transition is proportional to $(81 - M^2)$.
 Since \aket\ and \bket\ are nearly fully mixed, the intensity of the lines in the spectrum is expected to be proportional to $M^2\cdot(81-M^2)\cdot(\mu^{\prime}_\text{TDM}\mathcal{E}/\Delta E^{\prime})^2$, which explains the observed intensity pattern very well.
 By fitting the frequencies of spectral lines measured in electric fields from 90 - 150 kV/cm to a three-level Stark-interaction model, using the known values of $\Delta E$, $E_b$, and setting $\Delta E^{\prime}$ = 212 cm$^{-1}$, we find $\mu_\text{TDM}$ = 7.65 $\pm$ 0.05 D and $\mu^{\prime}_\text{TDM}$ = 7 $\pm$ 1 D (see Supplementary Information).
 We observe the effect of a differential static polarizability shift on the optical transitions in high electric fields.
 Its effect on the shift of the magnetic field insensitive microwave transition in weak electric fields is below 1 \% of the Stark effect.